Halfway – it’s Wednesday!

 Keep up with what’s happening on the Events Calendar.

-Sunshine and some clouds.
-High 68F.
-Winds E at 10 to 15 mph.
+Sunshine and clouds mixed.
+High 69F.
+Winds NW at 15 to 25 mph.

 Did we miss something?
 Add it to the comments below.
 Follow @northend.waterfront on Instagram and tag #northend or #bostonwaterfront to have your photo featured!